 Latin American and Caribbean nations are running against the clock in terms of environmental policy decision-making.
 Therefore, it is necessary to act swiftly in order to make substantial change happen regionally, which can immediately create a positive impact in the international scene.
 The first step has already been taken with the enactment of the Escazu Agreement, but there is still a long way ahead in the negotiation process to achieve environmental equality in the region and this is where countries can either make it or break it.
 Latin American governments must act to halt biodiversity loss as soon as possible in order to achieve ecological sustainability, environmental justice and sustainable economic growth.

 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.
 This article was also published as part of the 20th Edition of KCL Dialogue.

-Carla Suárez is currently a Press and Information Section Trainee at the European External Action Service.
+Carla Suárez is a Press and Information Section Trainee at the European External Action Service.
 During her BA in European studies at King's College London she was also involved in numerous media related jobs and societies.
-Carla Suárez is also interested and committed to the environment as she has continued to volunteer at environmental organizations across the past 3 years.
+She is also interested and committed to the environment.